Newtown Creek Railroad Bridge

 Bridge Information

-The Newtown Creek Railroad Bridge carried the Delaware, Lackawanna and Western Railroad over Newtown Creek.
+The Newtown Creek Railroad Bridge carried the Delaware, Lackawanna, and Western Railroad (also called the DL&W) over Newtown Creek in Elmira, New York.
 It is a Baltimore Truss, although it has an uncommon configuration.
 This bridge has a heavy skew which required additional bracing and vertical endposts.
-Unfortunetly there is no information about the history of this bridge, but it is likely the original bridge from the early 1880’s.
+Unfortunately, there is no information about the history of this bridge, but it is likely the original bridge from the early 1880’s.

-The Delaware, Lackawanna and Western Railroad (also called the DL&W) opened it’s first section of track in 1851, which connected Scranton with Great Bend in Pennsylvania.
-Additional track was opened in 1856 which connected Scranton to the Deleware River.
-These tracks were originally built with wide gauge, but the whole system was re-gauged to standard gauge on March 15, 1876.
+The DL&W Railroad opened its first section of track in 1851, which connected Scranton with Great Bend in Pennsylvania.
+Additional track was opened in 1856 which connected Scranton to the Delaware River.
+These tracks were originally built with wide gauge, but the entire system was re-gauged to standard gauge on March 15, 1876.
 At this point, the system included track rights on a variety of other railroads.
-In the early 1880’s, addional tracks were built in NY connecting to Utica, Syracuse, Ithica, Oswego, Buffalo, and the International Bridge to Ontario.
-In 1911, the Lackawanna Cutoff, a low grade cutoff in northwestern New Jersey, was opened.
+In the early 1880’s, additional tracks were built in NY connecting to Utica, Syracuse, Ithica, Oswego, Buffalo, and the International Bridge to Ontario.
+This bridge was likely constructed during this expansion.
+In 1911 the Lackawanna Cutoff, a low-grade cutoff in northwestern New Jersey, was opened.
 The Pennsylvania Cutoff (also called the Summit-Hallstead Cutoff) was constructed from 1912 to 1915.
-This rebuilt the hilly and winding sections between Clarks Summit and Hallstead in PA and also provided a quicker low-grade line between Scranton and Binghamton.
+This rebuilt the hilly and winding sections between Clarks Summit and Hallstead in PA and provided a quicker low-grade line between Scranton and Binghamton.

 References